UT-HCRL/LEGATO/docs/setup.md

 sudo cp config/99-realsense-libusb.rules /etc/udev/rules.d/
 ```

-## Julia Installation for IK acceleration
+## Julia Installation for IK Acceleration
 The IK optimizer implemented in this project can be accelerated using Julia.
 If you need IK acceleration, install Julia with the following command.
 ```
 curl -fsSL https://install.julialang.org | sh